Dr. Mark Kern

 Impacts of Index Investing on Stock Market Ownership

-Posted on 9 December 202318 June 2025 by Mark Kern
+Posted on December 9, 2023July 26, 2025 by Dr, Mark Kern

 In order to address the impacts that index investing has had on current stock market ownership, one must understand the history of this type of passive investing.
 John C (Jack) Bogel is known as the father of Index Investing”.
 Bogle founded Vanguard Group in 1974 and started the First Index Investment Trust on December 31, 1975.
 It was devised as a way for individual investors to be able to compete with the professional stock traders.
 It was later renamed the Vanguard 500 Index.
 The fund was set up with the idea to invest in 100 share lots in every company in the Standards and Poor 500 (S&P 500) and to approach these investments with a long-term focus.
 Bogle envisioned a fund that would approximate the returns of the overall market while minimizing expenses associated with frequent trading.